Home / Blog /

 So, while stress management programs and meditation apps are helpful components of a well-rounded approach to reducing employee stress in the workplace, they often treat the symptoms, not the cause.

 What has a more lasting effect on stress is taking a critical look at workplace culture and the subtle signals around work expectations.
-Employers also need to assess whether they provide enough support for certain aspects of their lives outside of work that contributes to stress.
+Employers also need to assess whether they provide enough support for certain aspects of employees’ lives outside of work that contribute to stress.

 Here are a few things to consider in your organization: